 If we have trust for each other we see a dividend of accelerated growth because people are working together to find new ideas and better ways to get things done.
 Our teams perform better and enjoy working together and we are making more profit.
 Look at this list below and see how this is affecting your team and your bottom line.

 How much your team trusts each other will determine how successful your company will ever be in reaching your goals.
 Trust can be re-built and you can lead the effort by living in such a way that your team wants to trust you and each other.
-I can send you a sheet with 13 things you can do to build trust so email me for a copy at RobertH@REFdallas.com
+I can send you a sheet with “13 Things That Build Trust” so email me for a copy at RobertH@REFdallas.com

 Better yet, bring me in to your company and I’ll teach your team how to build trust!
 If you want more information fill out the form below and we’ll contact you.